Heriep/amse/tp1/README.md

 ### Features

-- Search for items, equipment, and challenges.
+### Features

+- **Search Functionality**: Quickly search for items and equipment within the app.
+Filter by name,category, level and effects.
+- **Detailed Information**: Access comprehensive details about each item, including stats, descriptions, and usage.
+- **Offline Caching**: Enjoy faster access to data with offline caching capabilities.
-- View detailed information about each item.
+- **Challenges Data**: Access detailed information about challenges.
-- Offline caching of data for faster access.
+- **Almanax Data**: Fetch data for the Almanax daily quests, which require giving specific items to an NPC in the game.

 ### Contact